arroz4/azure-devops-mcp-server/README.md

 - **Detailed Guidance**: Comprehensive task descriptions that provide clear implementation guidance
 - **Project Management**: Switch between projects and manage configurations
 - **Interactive Guides**: Built-in prompts for common workflows

+## 🎯 Modular Architecture Benefits

+- **Separation of Concerns**: Each module has a single, well-defined responsibility
+- **Maintainability**: Easy to update individual components without affecting others
+- **Testability**: Components can be tested in isolation with comprehensive test suite
+- **Reusability**: Modules can be imported and used independently
+- **Scalability**: Easy to add new features without disrupting existing functionality
+- **Clean Imports**: Non-circular dependencies with clear module relationships

 ## 🚀 Quick Start